realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the block's position.

 `[2] UInt` Block Id
-> The block's identifier.
+> The block's id.

 `[3] UInt` Number Value
 > The number value.

 `[4] UInt` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.

 ### <a id="rm-br">"br"</a>
 Occurs when a morphable block is placed in the world.